Chapter 26

 Spray angle is the interior angle formed between the outer edges of the spray pattern from a single nozzle.

-Distance between the Nozzle and Target (Boom Height)
+Distance between the Nozzle and Target

 The less distance between the nozzle and the target means less distance for a droplet to travel thus minimizing spray drift.